Partnerships and Collaboration with External Organizations

 Response to TCFD and TNFD

 The Group supports the Task Force on Climate-related Financial Disclosure (TCFD).
-The Group began participating in the Task Force for Nature-related Financial Disclosure (TNFD) Forum since March 2022.
+The Group began participating in the Taskforce for Nature-related Financial Disclosure (TNFD) Forum in March 2022.

 As the world becomes increasingly concerned about climate change and the loss of natural capital, there is a growing movement towards a decarbonized society, as exemplified by the Paris Agreement.
 Additionally, efforts to achieve a nature positive* world, as outlined in the Kunming-Montreal Global Biodiversity Framework, are gaining momentum.
 Within this context, the Group is working to comprehensively assess and manage its dependency and impact on the climate and natural capital, as well as the risks and opportunities associated with climate change and the loss of natural capital, reflecting these in business strategy.